manojmj92/subtitle-downloader/README.md

 Subtitle Downloader
 ===================

-Python script to download english subtitles of any movie/tv series episode.
+Python script to download english subtitles of any movie/TV series episode.

 Get the latest version of Python at http://www.python.org/getit/.

 ### Usage:
 #### Windows:
-* Install Python
+* Install Python and make sure it is in your path.
 Follow the steps at http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7 to set the python path.

 * Place subtitle-downloader.py file in C:\

 * Place the Subtitle.cmd in sendto folder in windows (can be accessed by typing shell:sendto in address bar)

-* Right click the movie file (not the movie folder).
-You can also select multiple files. and click sendto -> Subtitle.cmd
+* Right click the movie file/folder(s) and click sendto -> Subtitle.cmd

-* If you want to download subtitles for all movies in a folder, you can use the subtitle-downloader-folder.py file, instead of the subtitle-downloader.py file.
+* If you want to access it directly in the right-click menu, open regedit.exe and go to HKEY_CLASSES_ROOT/SystemFileAssociations.
+For each video file (mkv, avi, mp4, etc.), you need to add a key, as follows: for instance for mkv files, go to .mkv, create the Shell sub-folder if it is not present, right-click on Shell > New > Key, call it 'Download subtitles'.
+Then, similarly create a new key under the 'Download subtitles' folder called 'command', double click on default value and in its data, write: path\to\Subtitle.cmd "%L"

 #### Mac:
 * Install python and make sure it is in your path